PokemonGoMap/RocketMap/docs/first-run/commandline.md

                             logs. [env var: POGOMAP_NO_FILE_LOGS]
       --log-path LOG_PATH   Defines directory to save log files to. [env var:
                             POGOMAP_LOG_PATH]
-      --needful             Dump censored debug info about the environment and auto-upload to hastebin.com. [env var:
+      --dump                Dump censored debug info about the environment and auto-upload to hastebin.com. [env var: POGOMAP_DUMP]
-                            POGOMAP_NEEDFUL]
       -v                    Show debug messages from RocketMap and pgoapi.
 Can be repeated up to 3 times.
       --verbosity VERBOSE   Show debug messages from RocketMap and pgoapi. [env